tinhpham76/Microservices/src/Backend/storage-api/README.md

 # How to run this Project
 1. Clone this source code from Repository
 2. Build solution to restore all Nuget Packages
-2. Set startup project is `admin-api`
+2. Set startup project is `storage-api`
-4. Set startup project to multiple projects include: `admin-api`
+4. Set startup project to multiple projects include: `storage-api`

 # References
 - [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1)